 You can use your feet as a reference for the length of stroke.
-So, if you watch the backswing and follow through in the video, you'll see how they are very similar in length.
-The images above and below show the same thing.

-By keeping the length of the stroke fairly consistent - back and follow through - you should be able to maintain control of the clubface and judge distance more easily.
+So, if you watch the backswing and follow-through in the video, you'll see how they are very similar in length.
+By keeping the length of the stroke fairly consistent - back and through - you should be able to maintain control of the clubface and judge distance more easily.

 Obviously, during a game of golf we're going to be faced with putts of different lengths.
-The key to being successful with putting from distance, is to maintain a very similar length backswing and follow through.
+The key to being successful with putting from distance, is to maintain a very similar length backswing and follow-through.

 Tee Peg Drill

 No matter the puttMost of the great putters in the world of golf have a flow and rhythm to their stroke.
-These tips and drills will help with your backswing and followthrough to create that smooth stroke that will lead to more putts finding the target.
+These tips and drills will help with your backswing and follow-through to create that smooth stroke that will lead to more putts finding the target.

 Michael has been with Golf Monthly since 2008.
 As a multimedia journalist, he has also worked for The Football Association, where he created content to support the men's European Championships, The FA Cup, London 2012, and FA Women's Super League.
 As content editor at Foremost Golf, Michael worked closely with golf's biggest equipment manufacturers, and has developed an in-depth knowledge of this side of the industry.
 He's now a regular contributor, covering instruction, equipment and feature content.
 Michael has interviewed many of the game's biggest stars, including six world number ones, and has attended and reported on many Major Championships and Ryder Cups.
 He's a member of Formby Golf Club.